Natural Health Products

 How is this product usually used?

-The aerialaerialplant parts appearing above ground parts of the lungwort plant are used to prepare oral and topical formulations.
-The preparations are available as infusioninfusionthe process of steeping or soaking plant material in hot or cold water to isolate its active ingredients, dried leaves, and fluid extractextractto get, separate, or isolate a desired active ingredient.
+The aerial parts of the lungwort plant are used to prepare oral and topical formulations.
+The preparations are available as infusions, dried leaves, and fluid extract.

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.